istio/ztunnel/WINDOWS.md

 ## DNS

 HostProcess pods in Windows can't resolve cluster local DNS names.
-This is a known issue and is being worked on.
-In the meantime, you can set the ISTIOD_CUSTOM_HOST environment variable (on the istiod deployment) to the IP address of the Istiod service (do this post-installation).
-This will allow the tls connections to work.
+This is a known issue.
+In the meantime, you can use ALT_XDS_HOSTNAME and ALT_CA_HOSTNAME environment variables to set the expected certificate dns names for both XDS and CA clients.

+## REUSE_PORT

+Socket reuse is effectively not supported on Windows (despite the options existing, they're either insecure or ineffective for our purposes)